PiyushMattoo/doradus-cassandracluster-openshift/README.md

 Doradus on OpenShift
 ===============================

-This is a simple Red Hat OpenShift example that demonstrates how to deploy and use Doradus (https://github.com/dell-oss/Doradus) in 1 gear that connects to cassandra instance on another gear.
+This is a simple Red Hat OpenShift example that demonstrates how to deploy and use Doradus (https://github.com/dell-oss/Doradus) in one gear that connects to Cassandra instance on another gear.

 Running on OpenShift